Free Mold Inspections in Houston: What They Cover and What They Cost You

 • You suspect hidden mold but don’t see anything.
 Air sampling is the only way to detect spores behind walls or in HVAC systems.

 • You’re a renter dealing with a landlord dispute.
 An independent assessment puts the findings on the record.
+Our guide on Texas mold landlord laws covers what happens next.

 How To Vet a Mold Inspector in Houston

 Before scheduling any inspection, free or paid, verify the company’s license through TDLR’s online license search.
 Mold Assessment Technicians, Mold Assessment Consultants, and Mold Assessment Companies all show up there.
 If a company can’t produce a license number on request, walk away.
+Ours is ACO1245, and we’d rather you check it than take our word for it.

 Other questions worth asking before you book: